|

 Also see the YoLinux.com Linux init process tutorial.

-XDM login manager:
+XDM login manager configuration:

 - Edit file: